 Many issues are caused by using drugs during pregnancy, such as stillbirth, birth defects, and neonatal abstinence syndrome, where babies born with fentanyl or other drug exposure experience withdrawal symptoms at birth.
 This is because their bodies have become dependent on the drug the mother was taking during pregnancy.

-If you are struggling with a fentanyl addiction and hoping to avoid fentanyl baby syndrome, take the first step towards recovery at Avenues.
+If you are struggling with a fentanyl addiction and hoping to avoid fetal fentanyl syndrome, take the first step towards recovery by reaching out to Avenues.
 Our talented and dedicated staff have helped thousands of people overcome their addictions, and they can help you too.
 Reach out today to start your journey.